 Find more information on our Most Satisfied Customer methodology.

-As the back-to-back winner of Canstar’s Home Security Award, it’s clear that Eufy and its range of home security systems are a hit with Kiwi consumers.
+As the winner of Canstar’s Home Security Award three years in a row, it’s clear that Eufy and its range of home security systems are a hit with Kiwi consumers.
 Eufy is the only brand in this year’s award to earn 5 Stars for Overall Satisfaction.
-It’s a rating it achieves in a further five categories, including Performance & Reliability, Connectivity, Value for Money and Ease of Installation.
-In total, Eufy earns more 5-Star ratings than the other two brands in this year’s award ratings combined.
+It’s a rating it achieves in a further four categories, including Features & Functionality, Connectivity, Value for Money and Video Quality.

 Eufy is a US-based company that produces smart-home devices, including security devices, lighting and robotic vacuum cleaners.
 It’s part of the Anker company, a large Chinese electronics manufacturer.